Friday, July 6, 2012:

 The north side of Smarts Mountain is much more serene, taking four miles to descend in steady, gradual sloping trail.
 That was a pleasure to walk both ways, even on this relatively hot day.
 There was no cooling breeze, but fortunately the humidity wasn't nearly as bad as it was two days ago.
 Still, I brought 2.5 liters of water and two cans of soda with me and drank them all.
 The forecast for the next few days looks ideal - cooler and drier.
 Ah, the pleasures of summer in New England!

-Here's the map of today's hike and a link to yet more photos taken along the way:
+Here's the map of today's hike and along with the elevation profile: